 If you want to remind yourself what Visitor tracking is, feel free to scroll a bit higher or click this link.
 Here are 7 tools that would enable you to recognize your visitors.

-Leadfeeder provides you with the ability to check on other companies visiting your website, their intent to purchase, and the path they took to your website.
-This can be of tremendous value to your sales team that can later follow up on this information to build your product a path to certain companies you would never normally know.
+Get the hottest leads with Leadfeader!
+This B2B company solution for visitor tracking provides you with the ability to check on other companies visiting your website, their buying intent, and the path they took to your website.
+This can be of tremendous value to your sales team that can later follow up on the contact details to build your product a path to certain companies you would never normally know.

 Pricing: Lite plan is free, Premium will set you back $79 per month

-ZoomInfo SalesOS is a customer-acclaimed software by many described as “The best lead software.”
-This tool combines the “most comprehensive company database” and technology to bring you as accurate sales lead as possible with customer tracking as a bonus.
+ZoomInfo SalesOS is a customer-acclaimed software by many described as “The best lead software” and could be the base of many automated sales email campaigns.
+This tool combines the “most comprehensive company database” and technology to bring you as accurate warm leads as possible with customer tracking as a bonus.

-Leadinfo claims that it can accurately recognize businesses from its 220+ million databases spanning 200 countries.
+Leadinfo is a visitor identification tool that can accurately recognize businesses from its 220+ million databases spanning 200 countries and get some hot leads for B2B companies.
 You can also integrate this tool with more than 40 other tools, among them namely Discord, Google Data Studio, Hubspot, and more.

-Pricing: Leadinfo paid plans start at $39, 14-day free trial is included
+Pricing: Leadinfo paid plans start at $39, 14-day free trial is available.

-To improve revenue performance, 6sense Revenue AI detects anonymized spending signals, addresses the relevant accounts at the right moment, and suggests channels and messaging.
-Some users seem to have a slight issue with integrating this software into their CMR, so be on the lookout for that.
+To improve revenue performance, 6sense Revenue AI detects anonymized spending signals addresses the relevant accounts at the right moment, gather contact details and suggests channels and messaging.
+Some users seem to have issues with integrating 6sense into their CMR, so be aware of that.

 With the help of Lead Forensics, businesses can communicate with prospects and clients more quickly than ever before, when they are most open to listening – when on your website.
 This opens many doors for your sales team.
 Some users state that the interface is rusty in some places, so be aware of that.

-Lead411 claims to work with 20 million enterprises and has over 450 million contacts.
+Lead411 claims to work with 20 million enterprises and has over 450 million contacts and can provide qualified leads.
 Customers may access entire contact data profiles and locate expanding businesses that are more inclined to be in a purchase cycle for adding products by using targeted filters and Growth Intent Data.
+You can get warm leads easily with this visitor identification tool.

-KickFire identifies the precise companies that are looking through your website and actively trying to shop, or showing signs of intent to buy.
+KickFire is another visitor identification tool that can help you grow your business by gathering contact info and qualified leads.
+It identifies the precise companies that are looking through your website and actively trying to shop, or showing signs of buying intent.

 Pricing: Free trial available, precise pricing upon request

-You might not even notice it but nothing is perfect and everything could be done better.
-With these tools, you really can make a mark, whether it’s from the SEO, Sales, or UX/UI side.
+Sometimes you might not even notice it but something is wrong on your website.
+The users using it are the best reliable source to show you exactly where potential issues and pain points are.
+With these tools, you can see things from your users’ perspective and really make a mark, whether it’s improving the sales flow, the user experience or the design of the UI overall.
 All of the tools mentioned above speak a different tale but are in essence what a business needs for growth and improvement.